MojosBeans100/MS4-spaceport/README.md

 [Back to top](#spaceport)

 ## Discover
 The Discover page is named aptly to encourage users to explore more about satellite imagery before jumping in to creating their own pipelines.
 The purpose of the page is to provide more technical information and context about the site's purpose.
-This information is kept separate from the homepage as it holds a lot of information, and the user is directed to this page at several places on other pages, as the developer feels it is beneficiery to explore this page before using the site.
+This information is kept separate from the homepage as it holds a lot of information, and the user is directed to this page at several places on other pages, as the developer feels it is beneficiary to explore this page before using the site.
 In short, as the website is based on a very specific, technical concept, the developer wants the user to have a comprehensive understanding of the purpose of the site.

 ![Discover banner](https://res.cloudinary.com/code-institute-mojos-beans/image/upload/v1643905293/Spaceport/discover_fzkqjq.jpg)
 Discover banner